This post may contain affiliate links.

 • Sweeten it up, use ¼ cup to ⅓ cup confectioners’ sugar (powdered sugar) instead of honey.

-• Swap the melted chocolate for ¼ cup cocoa powder.
+• Swap the melted chocolate for ¼ cup cocoa powder for a more mild chocolate spread/

 • Use milk chocolate instead of semi-sweet chocolate for a sweeter version.